La Bulaqueña

 La Bulaqueña, literally "the woman from Bulacan" or "the Bulacan woman", also sometimes referred to as Una Bulaqueña ("a woman from Bulacan"), is the Spanish title of an 1895 painting by Filipino painter and revolutionary activist Juan Novicio Luna.
 Bulacan is a province in the Philippines in Luzon island and its residents are called Bulaqueños, also spelled as Bulakenyos (Bulakenyo for men and Bulakenya for women) in the Filipino language.
 It is a "serene portrait", of a Filipino woman wearing a María Clara gown, a traditional Filipino dress that is composed of four pieces, namely the camisa, the saya (long skirt), the pañuelo (neck cover), and the tapis (knee-length overskirt).
-The name of the dress is an eponym to María Clara, the mestiza heroine of Filipino hero José Rizal's novel Noli Me Tangere.
+The name of the dress is an eponym to María Clara, the mestiza heroine of Filipino hero José Rizal's novel Noli Me Tangere (Latin for "Touch Me Not").
 The woman's clothing in the painting is the reason why the masterpiece is alternately referred to as María Clara.
 It is one of the few canvases done by Luna illustrating Filipino culture.
-The painting is displayed at the National Museum of Fine Arts.
+The painting is permanently displayed at the National Museum of Fine Arts, but is currently on loan at the Louvre Abu Dhabi from June 2025 until the following year.

+History

+The painting was created by Juan Luna from November 1895 to the first months of 1896.
+It was sold to the National Museum of the Philippines during World War II for 200 Japanese military notes.

+In June 2025, the painting was sent to the United Arab Emirates on loan for a one-year exhibition at the Louvre Abu Dhabi.
+In August 2025, the museum released limited-edition beep cards featuring the painting.